Ferrum ERCO Review

 One area that stood out for me was the level of refinement from the treble performance with headphones that had a feistier 5-7k peak or an extended lower treble presence such as the Solitaire P you can pick up a little more edginess in its delivery compared to the OOR with the ERCO DAC.

 With the OOR using the ERCO DAC, leading edges and attacks broke beautifully using the Solitaire P with sibilance kept well under control.
 Slightly less so with the ERCO DAC.
-Not that the ERCO is a bright headphones amplifier but rather the OOR just seems that bit more refined in how it handles sibilance.
+Not that the ERCO is a bright headphones amplifier but rather the OOR just seems a bit more refined in how it handles sibilance.

-Click on page 3 below for select comparisons
+Click on page 3 below for my selected comparisons.

 Sharing is caring!